In this post, I am going to write about one of the most common mistakes of Database Developers.

-- When you are using JOIN between two or more tables and in this query you use “SELECT * “, now imagine about two columns with the same name.
-This will return more column than you actually needed and will create a binding problem.
+- When you are using JOIN between two or more tables, and in that query, you use “SELECT * “, now guess about two columns with the same name.
+It will return more column than you needed and will create a binding problem.

-- If you are using “SELECT * “, then you may get all columns in arbitrary sequence and if you specified column name, then it will be returned in the specified order and you can also refer to this column by numerical index.
+- If you are using “SELECT * “, you may get all columns in arbitrary sequence, and if specified the column name, it will return in the specified order, and you can also refer to this column by numerical index.
 If such a code exists in an application which requires all columns in a predefined order, then you have to specify all columns name in the correct order.

-- When you are using “SELECT *” then you will face performance issue because this is not advisable to apply index on all columns of the table.
+- When you are using “SELECT *”, you will face performance issue because this is not advisable to apply an index on all columns of the table.

-- When you are using “SELECT *” then you require to create documentation for which column is returning and using by an application otherwise this will create confusion.
+- When you are using “SELECT *”, you require to create documentation for those columns which are returning and using by an application otherwise, this will create confusion.

-- When you are using “SELECT * ” and in the future someone add one new column with TEXT data type, now you can imagine performance and other errors.
+- When you are using “SELECT * ” and in the future, someone adds one new column with TEXT data type, now you can imagine performance and other errors.

-- If you really require to select all columns, then also I suggest you to provide a full list of columns because putting “SELECT *” is required to fetch the name of the columns from stored metadata or system information.This will impact to query performance.
+- If you require selecting all columns, also I would suggest providing a full list of columns because putting “SELECT *” needs fetching the name of the columns from stored metadata or system information and it will impact the query performance.

-- Now Imagine that you are using “SELECT *” in all your stored procedure and now you require to find one column name from the text of the stored procedure.
-This is not possible with “SELECT *”.
+- Now Imagine that you are using “SELECT *” in all your stored procedure and now you require to find one column name from the text of the stored procedure which is not possible with “SELECT *”.